-By 2010, there were also 1.7 billion people worldwide on improving agricultural land, of which approximately 1.5 billion were in developing countries (see Table 9).
-The number of people on improving agricultural land without market access increased to nearly 180 million in 2010, with 170 million in developing countries.
-The global and regional shares of the rural population on all and remote improving agricultural land did not change significantly from 2000.
-Figure 9 depicts the global distribution per km2 of the rural population in developing countries in 2010 on all improving agricultural land.
-Table 10 indicates the changes in the distribution of rural populations on degrading and improving agricultural land from 2000-2010.
-Recall that, over this period, rural population rose nearly 13 per cent globally, 3 per cent in high-income economies and almost 15 per cent in developing countries.
-However, in high-income countries, the rural populations on all degrading and improving agricultural land fell by 3 per cent, and declined by 2 per cent on remote degrading agricultural land.
+Table 10 indicates the changes in the distribution of rural populations on degrading and improving agricultural land from 2000 to 2010.
+Recall that, over this period, rural population rose nearly 13% globally, 3% in high-income economies and almost 15% in developing countries.
+However, in high-income countries, the rural populations on all degrading and improving agricultural land fell by 3%, and declined by 2% on remote degrading agricultural land.
 On remote improving lands, the population was almost unchanged.
-In contrast, in low and middle-income economies, the rural populations in all degrading, remote degrading and improving agricultural lands grew 13, 14, and 15 per cent respectively, keeping pace with the overall growth in rural populations.
-However, in Sub-Saharan Africa people on all remote and degrading agricultural lands grew 38 and 39 per cent respectively, in Latin America &
+In contrast, in low and middle-income economies, the rural populations in all degrading, remote degrading and improving agricultural lands grew 13%, 14% and 15% respectively, keeping pace with the overall growth in rural populations.
+However, in Sub-Saharan Africa people on all remote and degrading agricultural lands grew 38% and 39% respectively, in Latin America & Caribbean 18% and 17%, and in South Asia 18% and 19%.
+In developing countries, from 2000 to 2010, the rural population on remote improving agricultural lands grew at a slower pace, around 9%.
+The fastest growth (49%) occurred in the Middle East & North Africa, but in East Asia & Pacific the population was largely unchanged.